LOS ANGELES REAL ESTATE REPORT

 Closing Remarks

 Every buyer and seller enters the market with different priorities.
 For some, it is achieving the strongest possible price.
 For others, it is timing, certainty, or aligning the sale of one property with the purchase of another.
-In a market where mortgage rates are adjusting, inflation remains elevated, and economic growth is slowing, strategy matters more than ever.
+In a market where mortgage rates are adjusting, inflation remains elevated, and new construction is increasing competition, strategy matters more than ever.
 The way a property is priced, negotiated, and managed from contract to closing can directly influence both your financial outcome and your timeline.
 The difference between a disciplined plan and a reactive one can equate to tens, and in some cases hundreds, of thousands of dollars.
-If you would like clarity on your home’s value in today’s rate environment, or a thoughtful plan for what you can confidently purchase as conditions evolve, we would welcome the conversation.
+If you would like clarity on your home's value in today's rate environment, or a thoughtful plan for what you can confidently purchase as conditions evolve, we would welcome the conversation.

 Jack Misraje